An expat’s guide to the Indonesian tax system

 • Transferring money from an Indonesian bank account to a foreign account

-Penalties for failing to secure your NPWP can be harsh so remember to do this as quickly as possible or you may risk imprisonment of up to six years and a maximum fine of up to four times more than the total amount of tax due
+Penalties for failing to secure your NPWP can be harsh, so remember to do this as quickly as possible, or you may risk imprisonment of up to six years and a maximum fine of up to four times more than the total amount of tax due.

 Planning to leave Indonesia?
 Remember to de-register

-All you need to do is submit an application to the local tax office in your city of residence to schedule an audit on your tax returns history and the supporting documents.
+All you need to do is submit an application to the local tax office in your city of residence to schedule an audit of your tax returns history and the supporting documents.
 Once this is done, your application to de-register should be approved.

 Get support from Airswift

-This is why working with a global employment and mobility team like Airswift is a great way to find support from experts in the field who can help you simplify the process so you can focus on the things that really matter.
+This is why working with a global employment and mobility team like Airswift is a great way to find support from experts in the field who can help you simplify the process so you can focus on the things that matter.

-Get in touch with us today to learn more about what we do and how we can help.
+Contact us today to learn more about what we do and how we can help.

 This post was written by: Leanna Seah, Content Marketing Coordinator